gaetanlop/Competitions-Repo/README.md

 * 10/03 : built a KenPom scrapper from scratch using bs.
 Also created feature offensive efficiency
 * 11/03 : build NCAAW pipeline + tried another way to increase the number of data points + hyperparameter tuning
 * 13/03 : NCAAW hyperparameter tuning
-* 14/03 : NCAAW worked on feature selection
+* 14/03 : NCAAW worked on feature selection, made the pipeline for 2021 predictions

-=> Try xgboost + logistic regression
+* 15/03 : Everything ready for woman

-=> Make a great pipeline for man
+=> Check man results (ncaam soon ready) + add kenpom data to the pipeline